-Course Outcomes Upon suc Upon successful completion of this course, the student will be able to: CO No. CO Statement CO1 Remember and understand the fundamentals of data analytics and some basic visualisation techniques.
+Course Outcomes Upon suc cessful completion of this course, the student will be able to: CO No. CO Statement Cognitive Level (K-Level) CO1 Remember and understand the fundamentals of data analytics and some basic visualisation techniques.
 K1 & K2 CO2 Apply the basic statistical concepts to solve the real life business problems К3 CO3 Analyse the relationship between the variables in real world scenario.
 K4 CO4 Evaluate the functional interdependency among the real time business variables.
-K5 CO5 Assist to develop and create the methods and tools for the given task K6
+K5 CO5 Assist to develop and create the methods and tools for the given task К6